Print Collections - Dudley Knox Library

 This collection contains documents, correspondence, photographs, medals, and memorabilia relating to the Ingersoll family; the USS Ingersoll (DD-652), USS Ingersoll (DD-990), and the veterans thereof; and NPS’s Ingersoll Hall and “Ingersoll Museum” display.

 Wayne Hughes, Jr., NPS-009

-    Wayne Hughes is a retired Navy captain and internationally recognized expert on naval tactics.
+Wayne Hughes was a retired Navy captain and internationally recognized expert on naval tactics.
 He was an NPS professor at and Dean of the NPS Graduate School of Operational and Information Sciences.
 Hughes supervised thesis work by several dozen students including notables such as Michael Mullen, who became Chief of Naval Operations and Chairman of the Joint Chiefs of Staff.
 His collection includes personal notebooks from his student days at the Naval Academy and NPS and journals from his sea commands.
 Finding aid in process.